SurendraReddy33/Gen_AI_Dev_Practice/Master-Class-Article/Article.md

 ---

-## ✅ When to Use FAISS?

-When working with millions of text/document vectors.

-To perform semantic search or recommendation systems.

-To handle vector similarity tasks at scale.

-For approximate nearest neighbor (ANN) searches with high performance.

-## ✅ Knowledge Check : FAISS
+## Section 8: ✅ Knowledge Check : Interview Questions on FAISS

 1. What is FAISS used for?
 2. Which company developed FAISS?